prakashbala/bookingserv-master/README.md

 There are three modules in this application
 - bookingservApi - This module contains the interface.
-    - `v1/schema/booking.json` defines the booking resource.
+    - `v1/schema/bookingEntity.json` defines the bookingEntity resource.
     - `jsonschema2pojo-maven-plugin` is being used to create `Booking POJO` from json file.
     - `BookingResource.java` is the interface for CRUD operations on `Booking` resource.
-        - POST `/v1/bfs/booking` endpoint defined to create the resource.
+        - POST `/v1/bfs/bookingEntity` endpoint defined to create the resource.
 - bookingservImplementation - This module contains the implementation for the rest endpoints.
     - `BookingResourceImpl.java` implements the `BookingResource` interface.
 - bookingservFunctionalTests - This module would have the functional tests.